-The Future of Steve Keim’s Draft Picks Within the MOJO Administration
+The future of Steve Keim’s draft picks within the MOJO administration

 - Doubtful

-Here is a look at Steve Kiesm’ remaining draft picks by position:
+Here is a look at Steve Kiesm’s remaining draft picks by position:

 QB: